-She is not the only victim; there are many more.
-The husband of an attractive young girl keeps insisting that she get cosmetic surgery done on her slightly long nose.
+Aishwarya is not the only victim; there are many more.
+Rita’s husband keeps insisting that she get cosmetic surgery done on her slightly long nose.
 He says that he gets put off with her long nose as it comes in the way while kissing.
 Due to this, their love-making left both of them dissatisfied.
-Another woman, who after childbirth was told by her husband that her breasts were drooping and no longer attractive, turned frigid forever.
+Then there is Aparna who, after childbirth, was told by her husband that her breasts were drooping and no longer attractive, turned frigid forever.

 Men too go through similar situations.
 A married man was once told by his wife that he wasn’t man enough because of his slender body frame.
 His manhood was so deeply hurt that he could not get intimate with his nagging wife.
 He would have a normal erection at other times but when it came to his wife, he just fell impotent.
 Finally the wife, through counselling saw the root cause, and just by acknowledging his endeavours in other spheres, struck some connection with him again.
 She was guided to repeatedly appreciate him.
 Gradually, their sex life resumed normalcy.

 External images versus internal self-worth

 The media too, has a large role to play in reinforcing the body image to be followed by both, man and woman, to be sexually attractive to the opposite sex.
 It seems as if that is – and should be – the only criterion in their relationship, if we go by the media.